-The easy answer to ‘what is the difference between a solicitor and barrister?’ is that a barrister defends people in Court through effective public speaking and advocacy, while a solicitor does legal work outside Court.
+The main difference is that a barrister defends people in Court through effective public speaking and advocacy, while a solicitor does legal work outside Court.
 However, there are some exceptions to this distinction.

 For example, more solicitors are undertaking qualifications to become a solicitor advocate.
 A solicitor advocate is a legal professional who is fully qualified as a solicitor, but has the same ‘rights of audience as a barrister’.

 A solicitor is a qualified legal practitioner who can take instructions from clients and advise on necessary courses of legal action.
-Clients can range from individuals and groups to public sector organisations and private companies.
+Solicitors may be responsible for handling legal matters such as providing legal advice, drafting contracts, and negotiating settlements.

 In the event of a Court case, a solicitor will draft legal documents.
 Solicitors provide clients with specialist legal advice on a wide variety of legal matters, which are divided into contentious and non-contentious cases.

+Barristers tend to specialise in courtroom advocacy and litigation, drafting legal pleas, giving expert legal opinions and researching the theory and history of law.
+They are responsible for presenting cases in court, arguing legal points and cross-examining witnesses.
 A barrister wears a wig and gown in Court.
-Barristers tend to specialise in courtroom advocacy and litigation, drafting legal pleas, giving expert legal opinions and researching the theory and history of law.

 Barristers have to follow certain rules and regulations when practising, as outlined in the Bar Standards Board (BSB) Handbook.
 The rules cover what is expected of barristers, including their core duties, which features a list of the most important things a barrister should and should not do.